-Four nearby ski fields, heaps of backpackers, skiers and riders, and more bars and clubs for apres ski, no wonder Queenstown gets excited for winter!
+Four nearby ski fields, heaps of backpackers, skiers and riders, and more bars and clubs for apres-ski, no wonder Queenstown gets excited about winter!

 To celebrate the start of winter, the town hosts the annual Queenstown Winter Festival.
 Over the 10 days mid-June, the entertainment ranges from the classic onstage music to the bizarre competitions like riding suitcases down the slopes!
 Night or day, there is always something to do at the Winter Festival, so take a look at our guide on what to expect from the biggest event on the Queenstown calendar.